-HTRF® (Homogenous Time-Resolved Fluorescence) is a Time-Resolved FRET technology developed by Cisbio Bioassays.
+HTRF® (Homogenous Time-Resolved Fluorescence) is a Time-Resolved FRET technology developed by Cisbio Bioassays that can be conveniently performed using a microplate reader.
 It combines time-resolved methodologies with classical FRET to create assays of high robustness and sensitivity.

 FRET (Fluorescence Resonance Energy Transfer) is based on the fact that a donor dye (e.g. CFP) in an excited state can transfer a part of its energy to an acceptor molecule like YFP.
 The emission from the acceptor can be detected as soon as both dyes are in close proximity when e.g. interaction of two proteins has taken place.
 Performance of traditional FRET assays is often hindered by background fluorescence from sample components, but this type of background fluorescence is extremely transient (with a lifetime in the nanosecond range) and can therefore be eliminated using time-resolved methodologies.